jepstein-eagle/adaptable/packages/adaptable/readme/functions/cell-summary-function.md

 - Min (Numeric columns only)
 - Count

-If using the Finance plugin the additional Cell Summary Operations are available:
+If using the [Finance Plugin](../../../plugins/finance/README.md) the additional Cell Summary Operations are available:

 - Only
 - VWap
+- WeightedAverage

 ## UI Elements

 Cell Summary includes the following UI Elements:

 - **Popup** - Shows all the Cell Summary Operation results for the selected cells